Nizvan018/spotify_astro/README.md

 This project is a Spotify clone developed using Astro, which replicates the main functionalities of the original aplication: music playback, skipping tracks forwar and backward, adjusting the volume up and down, music paylist, and the cherry on the cake...
 Web Transitions!

 It is base on a project created by [midudev](https://github.com/midudev) but adapted to match Spotify's latest interface (at the time of development) and includes some additional features, such as scrolling through songs and the original behavior of Spotify.
+For instance:

+* Add functionalit to skip tracks forwar and backward.
-For instance, clicking the back button during the first few seconds of a song changes to the previous track, but after the initial seconds, the back button will simply restart the current song.
+* Clicking the back button during the first few seconds of a song changes to the previous track, but after the initial seconds, the back button will simply restart the current song.
+* The song switches to the next one when it ends.

 This project uses Astro, React, some Svelt code, TailwindCSS and Zustand for the global state.